mahlenmorris/VCVRack/Memory.md

 The documentation for the *other* Stochastic Telegraph modules can [be found here](README.md).

 # The Memory Ensemble
-A Memory ensemble is a set of at least some of these modules next to each other (like extensions).
-The modules in a single ensemble can be in any order from left-to-right, with the exception that the required Memory module is always the left-most module.
+A Memory/MemoryCV ensemble is a set of at least some of these modules next to each other (like extensions).
+The modules in a single ensemble can be in any order from left-to-right, with the exception that the required Memory or MemoryCV module is always the left-most module.

 Each non-Memory module has a small light near the top edge of the module; when a module is connected to a Memory (by being in a group of these modules), then its light will be lit.
 For some modules, that light will be a color; that color is the same as the color that will be shown for the module in the Depict visualizer.

 ![Connecting](images/ConnectedTall.png)

 A typical starting place for a Memory Ensemble is one each of:
-* [Memory](#memory) - the storage for the audio data.
+* [Memory](#memory) or [MemoryCV](#memorycv) - the storage for the audio (or CV) data.
-* [Embellish](#embellish) or [Brainwash](#brainwash) - writes audio to Memory.
+* [Embellish](#embellish) or [Brainwash](#brainwash) - writes audio (or CV) to Memory/MemoryCV.
 But a Memory can load audio from a .WAV file, so not strictly required.
-* [Ruminate](#ruminate) or [Fixation](#fixation) - Plays audio from the content of Memory.
+* [Ruminate](#ruminate) or [Fixation](#fixation) - Plays the content of the Memory/MemoryCV.
-* [Depict](#depict) - Visualizer for the state of Memory and the movement of the Embellish, Ruminate, and Fixation heads.
+* [Depict](#depict) - Visualizer for the state of Memory/MemoryCV and the movement of the Embellish, Ruminate, and Fixation heads.
 Not required, but really helpful to understand what's happening.

 ![Line Break image](images/Separator.png)

 # Memory
-The basis of any Memory ensemble is exactly one Memory module.
+The basis of any Memory ensemble dealing with audio signals is exactly one Memory module.
 Whichever Memory module is closest to the left side of the other modules in the ensemble is the one used by the ensemble.

 A Memory by itself cannot play or record audio.
 It is solely where the stereo audio data is stored and can be retrieved.